dbuysse/tnris.org/content/markdown/about.md

 ## Texas Water Development Board

 TNRIS is a part of the [Texas Water Development Board (TWDB)](http://www.twdb.texas.gov) under the Operations and Administration division.

+## Texas Geographic Names Committee

+The Director of TNRIS acts as the coordinator of the [Texas Geographic Names Committee](texas-geographic-names-committee), the body charged with standardizing geographic names for the state of Texas

+<a class="btn btn-tnris btn-lg" href="texas-geographic-names-committee">Learn More</a>